Categories

 Domestic court Emissions reductions/mitigation Human dignity Paris Agreement Right to a healthy environment Right to life South Korea

 Climate Crisis Emergency Action v.
-South Korea
+South Korea (Byung-In Kim et al. v.
+South Korea)

 Summary:

 In a draft of the application form available online (in Korean), the applicant organization noted the Korean National Assembly’s statement in support of the 1.5 degree emissions reductions target under the Paris Agreement, and the insufficiency of the domestic mitigation action to meet that target.
-It submits that the domestic target is “an arbitrary and irresponsible reduction target set in defiance of the standards agreed upon by the scientific community and the international community.”
+It submitted that the domestic target is “an arbitrary and irresponsible reduction target set in defiance of the standards agreed upon by the scientific community and the international community.”
 Noting the State’s “duty to protect the basic rights of its citizens” (in Article 10 of the South Korean Constitution), it submitted that fundamental rights are already being violated and will continue to be violated, and that higher legislative ambition is required.

 Claims made (as per the version of the application made available here):

-Relevant developments:
+Relevant interim developments:

 On 12 June 2023, it was announced that the National Human Rights Commission of Korea had decided to submit an opinion to South Korea’s Constitutional Court to oppose the country’s Carbon Neutrality Act (2021), which it considered to be unconstitutional and in violation of the fundamental rights of future generations because it sets out a greenhouse gas emissions reductions target that was too low.
 The Act sets out a 40% emissions reductions target by 2030 as compared to 2018 levels.
 This, the Commission found, did not respect the constitutional principle of equality, because it passed the burden of greenhouse gas emissions on to future generations.